KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 * Implementation note: To prevent transmission of redundant data, exporters should generally write compressed Draco data into a separate buffer from the uncompressed fallback, and shared data into a third buffer.
 Loaders may then optimize to request only the necessary buffers.

-If the uncompressed version of asset is not provided for the fallback described above, then the extension must be added to `extenionRequired` so that the loaders/engines don't support the extension could report failure.
+If the uncompressed version of asset is not provided for the fallback described above, then the extension must be added to `extensionsRequired` so that the loaders/engines don't support the extension could report failure.

 ## Resources